 All this should introduce a bit of caution into those developing AI.
 The United States and China are said to be in a race to command the AI heights for both peacetime and wartime uses (Lee, 2018).
 Peacetime uses rarely have to contend with those trying to pervert systems (criminal activity notwithstanding), but for wartime uses one always has to contend with adversarial manipulation of inputs.
 Too rapid and uncritical an embrace of AI can create subtle flaws whose exploitation can be disastrous for the possessor.
 The Chinese, for instance, have a fixation on finding an "assassin's mace", which is a term used frequently in Chinese writings to denote a weapon that provides a generally inferior force a way to stymie an opponent.
 It has been variously applied to Chinese hypersonic antiship cruise missiles, anti-satellite weapons, and electronic-magnetic pulses.
-A Chinese fixation on finding an "assassin's mace", may make them particularly heir to disappointment when their AI is exploited.
+A Chinese fixation on finding an "assassin's mace", coupled with their belief that their forces always do what they are told, may make them particularly heir to disappointment when their AI is exploited.